Pembroke Sod Installation Services

 Professional Sod Selection Standards, Installation Techniques & Quality Control Requirements

-For Pembroke’s USDA Zones 5b–7a, select cool-season sod varieties: Kentucky bluegrass (cold-tolerant), perennial ryegrass (quick establishment), tall fescue (drought/heat), and fine fescue (shade).
-Sod must be 1–1.5 inches thick (including roots), uniform, disease-free, and 40–60% moisture.
-Installation requires tight seams, staggered joints, immediate rolling (150–200 lb roller), and clean cuts around obstacles.
-Install within 24–48 hours of delivery, during cooler periods, and irrigate deeply to 6 inches.
-Certified landscape contractors should provide quality control, with typical 1-year warranties contingent on proper maintenance.
+Selecting the appropriate sod variety is essential for Pembroke’s USDA Zones 5b–7a.
+Recommended cool-season grasses include Kentucky bluegrass (cold-tolerant), perennial ryegrass (quick establishment), tall fescue (drought/heat tolerance), and fine fescue (shade).
+Sod must be 1–1.5 inches thick (including roots), uniformly dense, disease-free, and have a moisture content of 40–60%.
+Installation best practices include ensuring full soil contact, tight seams without gaps or overlaps, staggered joints in a brickwork pattern, and immediate rolling with a 150–200 lb water-filled roller.
+Sod should be installed within 24–48 hours of delivery, during cooler parts of the day, followed by deep irrigation to a 6-inch depth.
+Certified landscape contractors should provide quality control, including root system inspection and typical 1-year warranties with proper maintenance.

 Pembroke Water Department Coordination for Irrigation System Installation & New Sod Establishment

-Coordination with the water authority is essential for irrigation system installation, including service upgrades, backflow prevention devices (per MA 248 CMR 3.00), and annual testing.
-Meter sizing and capacity assessments are required.
-During sod establishment, daily irrigation (1–1.5 inches per week) is critical for the first 2–3 weeks, transitioning to deeper, less frequent watering.
-Compliance with summer drought bans is necessary.
-Efficient irrigation design includes zoning, uniform coverage, rain sensors, and smart controllers.
-Building and plumbing permits, as well as cross-connection control, are required.
+Coordination with the local water authority is required for irrigation system installation and sod establishment.
+Service upgrades, backflow prevention devices (per MA 248 CMR 3.00), and annual testing are mandatory.
+Meter sizing and capacity assessments ensure adequate water supply.
+During the first 2–3 weeks, daily irrigation (1–1.5 inches per week) is critical, with a gradual transition to deeper, less frequent watering.
+Summer drought bans are common, so compliance with local restrictions is essential.
+Efficient irrigation design includes zoning by sun/shade, uniform coverage, seasonal controller adjustments, and mandatory rain sensors or smart irrigation technology.
+Building Department oversight, electrical and plumbing permits, and cross-connection control compliance are required for all installations.

 Pembroke Water Department